RaphyTwin/Sharecord/README.md

 We strive to remain true to Apple's human interface guidelines and development patterns, ensuring Sharecord looks and feels like an application developed by Apple themselves, which includes a meticulous attention to detail.

+## Community

+Join our growing community on [GitHub Discussions](https://github.com/orgs/CodeEditApp/discussions) where we discuss and collaborate on all things Sharecord.
+Don't be shy, jump right in and be part of the discussion!

 ## Installation

 Downlaod the [DMG File]() and drag it into the Applications folder.